 Step One: Finding your Furniture.

 Scouring antique markets or vintage fairs is a good place to start for interesting, one off pieces without spending your entire budget on one armchair.
 There are hundreds of events to choose from, wherever you live, and most are listed online in databases such as Antiques Atlas.
+When you have a budget when furnishing your home, it can be quite difficult to stay within that price range.
+Take a look at this affordable shabby chic furniture and vintage ranges.

 Alternatively, choosing basic, simply designed pieces from high street retailers is a good place to start to provide yourself with a blank canvas for a bit of creativity.